blerg-rush/blerg-rush/README.md

 # Hi!
 I'm Kelsey 😀
 Pronouns: she/her

 I'm a software developer with an interest in developer-friendly code, exploring different ways of approaching familiar problems, and open-source technology.
-For two years, I volunteer co-organized [YEGrb](http://www.yegrb.com), Edmonton's Ruby meetup, and I've recently stepped down to free up time to focus on social progress and activism.
+For two years, I volunteer co-organized [YEGrb](http://www.yegrb.com), Edmonton's Ruby meetup, and I've recently stepped down to free up time to decompress and re-assess.

 ## My work 👷‍♀️